Is there VAT on train tickets in the UK? Don’t get derailed by hidden costs

 Yes, there is usually VAT on taxi fares at the standard rate unless the taxi driver is self-employed and not registered for VAT.
 So it’s always worth asking for a VAT receipt.

-Bear in mind that most Uber drivers are self-employed and earn under the VAT threshold.
-So you’re less likely to get any sort of VAT return through Uber, whereas lots of taxi drivers work for larger firms that will have to charge VAT.
+Most Uber drivers are self-employed and earn under the VAT threshold.
+This means you’re less likely to get any sort of VAT return through Uber, whereas lots of taxi drivers work for larger firms that will have to charge VAT.

 You’ll also be charged VAT on other parts of a taxi journey like:

-If you give a tip to a taxi or Uber driver this is not regarded as payment for a supply, so is outside the scope of VAT.
+Tipping a taxi or Uber driver isn’t regarded as payment for a supply, meaning the tip is outside the scope of VAT.

 Is there VAT on ferry travel?

-So long as the ferry in question can carry more than ten people at a time, they are usually zero-rated for VAT purposes.
+So long as the ferry in question can carry more than ten people at a time, it’s usually zero-rated for VAT purposes.

 There is an exception to this rule for boat rides to, from, or within a place of entertainment or cultural interest.
-In these cases, the tickets are subject to standard-rate VAT rates.
-Ferries, canal boat trips, and similar boat excursions that do not have additional facilities and take place on the open sea or other waterways accessible to the public are zero-rated for VAT.
+In these cases, the tickets are subject to standard-rated VAT.
+Ferries, canal boat trips and similar boat excursions that do not have additional facilities and take place on the open sea or other waterways accessible to the public are zero-rated for VAT.

 Is there VAT on buses?

-VAT rates for buses are just like train tickets and other forms of public transport, zero-rated.
+Just like train tickets and other forms of public transport, VAT for buses is zero-rated.
 Any travel expenses relating to a bus journey must be entered as zero-rated in your accounting software, and not exempt.

-But remember in scenarios where the cost of bus fare is included with the right of admission to a place of entertainment or provided by the same provider then it is standard rate VAT.
+But remember: if the cost of bus fare is included with the right of admission to a place of entertainment or provided by the same provider, then it’s standard rate VAT.

 Is there VAT on coaches?